Overview

 Symptoms

 Bipolar and related disorder due to a medical condition is a mood disorder that is listed under the “Bipolar and Related Disorders” section of the Diagnostic and Statistical Manual of Mental Disorders.
 People with this mental health condition may have symptoms of both bipolar disorder and the medical condition causing it.
-Because of this unique variable, symptoms can vary significantly from person to person.
+Because of this unique variable, symptoms of bipolar disorders due to another medical condition can vary significantly from person to person.

 Symptoms of bipolar disorder